 Resistance is provided by the fan wheel pushing against the air as you turn it with the pedals and handlebars.
 The faster you go the more resistance there is – it goes up/down continuously based on the speed you achieve.

 It is not possible to change the resistance as you would with a spin bike using a resistance knob.
 If you want this type of training or workout you are better with a spin bike.
-Our selection of the best ones under $200 can be found here.

 You do get a breeze blowing on your lower body and on your face.
 It does increase as you’d expect the faster you pedal but it isn’t that much more of like a breeze than a gale – it does help to keep you cool when it’s hot or when you’ve been working hard.
 It can be a little cold when you first start in the winter but it doesn’t take long before you’re grateful.